consequently/consequently-hugo/content/news/2026/debating-the-status-of-mathematics.md

 <!--more-->

-The proposition at issue was officially phrased as “this house believes that mathematics is a human invention rather than a discovery”, but the *advertised* title was the rather more inflammatory “this house believes that maths is <caps>fake</caps>.”
+The proposition at issue was officially phrased as “this house believes that mathematics is a human invention rather than a discovery”, but the *advertised* title was the rather more inflammatory “this house believes that maths is <span class="caps">fake</span>.”
 David and I had the pleasure of arguing *for* the proposition, while Walter and Peter argued *against*.

 There were over 200 people in attendance, and it was a thoroughly enjoyable evening.
 I got to exercise some muscles I rarely work with, so it was stretching for me, and the audience seemed to enjoy themselves, too.
 David and I lost the public vote (by not a small margin—we managed to sway only around 40% of the audience), but I think we made a good showing for ourselves.

 If you'd like to see for yourselves, the evening was recorded and can be seen here:

-<iframe class="mb-5" width="100%" height="300" src="https://www.youtube.com/embed/gdk4EIGMTFI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="mb-5" width="100%" height="400" src="https://www.youtube.com/embed/gdk4EIGMTFI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>